phil65/SublimeKodi/README.md

 - Build skin with texturepacker from command palette

-##### ADB Features ("Remote Actions")
+##### Remote Actions

+- Quick access to common ADB commands:
+  - set remote IP
-- Connect to remote
+  - connect to remote
-- Push add-on to remote
+  - push add-on to remote
-- Pull log from remote
+  - pull log from remote
-- Clear temp folder on remote
+  - clear temp folder on remote
+  - pull screenshot from device
+  - reboot device

 ___

 **Note:** *Sublime Text 2 is not supported.
 Also, SublimeKodi takes advantage of certain features of ST3 that have bugs in earlier ST3 releases or were implemented during betas.
 For the best experience, use the latest ST3 dev build.
-Minimum required version is build 3072.*
+Minimum required version is build 3084.*